SimpleMobileTools/Simple-Voice-Recorder/README.md

 # Simple Voice Recorder
 <img alt="Logo" src="graphics/icon.png" width="120" />

-Remember what the other person said and what task you were given after a meeting.
+🎙 Ever wished you remember what the other person said?
+Your wish is now a reality!
+With this simple voice recorder and audio recorder, you can record any high quality audio and other voice memos really easily!

-The simple recorder is easily accessible with no fancy features, ads or unneeded permissions.
+With this recording app, you can record different audios.
+You can use this audio recorder and voice recorder as a music recording studio.
+This recording app gives you freedom to record each and every thing happening around you and visualize it later.

-The current sound volume and a nice visualization is shown in a clean interface.
+This free app goes straight to the point, it contains no fancy features that you won't use.
+Just you and the voice recorder or audio recorder.
+It shows the current sound volume on a nice visualization that you can have a lot of fun with.
+Provides a really intuitive and clean user interface, not much can go wrong there.
+You can also take audio notes from this recording app or keep voice memos for later to listen.
+This recording app also provides you a unique and easy feature of music recording studio where you can record music as an audio recorder and record the music.
+After that, you can change the music's quality and edit it like any music recording studio.

-A helpful player lets you listen to your recordings quickly, rename, or delete them.
+This recording app offers a helpful audio recorder and voice recorder player too so that you can listen to your recordings quickly within this recording app, maybe rename or delete them.
+You can customize the shown date and time format for better user experience.
+You can also use this recording app as a music recording studio.

-It comes with material design and dark theme by default, provides great user experience for easy usage.
-The lack of internet access gives you more privacy, security and stability than other apps.
+You can optionally hide the top notification during recording to preserve your privacy.
+You can have voice memos saved in using this voice recorder to keep record of who said what.
+This way, you can also keep different voice memos such as important meetings, lectures, and many more voice memos.
+This voice recorder gives you freedom to use this app however you want.

 Contains no ads or unnecessary permissions.
 It is fully opensource, provides customizable colors.